scriptedbyvedant/autograder_v2-main/project_docs/Educator_Guide.md

 Before you begin, please ensure you have the following:

 *   **Professor-level access credentials** to log into the application.
-*   **Assignment materials in PDF format.** This includes:
+*   **Assignment materials in PDF format** or an **ILIAS export ZIP.** This includes:
-    *   A document containing the assignment questions, the ideal answers, and a detailed grading rubric.
+    *   A document containing the assignment questions, the ideal answers, and a detailed grading rubric (PDF) or the ILIAS export that bundles these fields.
-    *   The students' submissions, also in PDF format.
+    *   The students' submissions, either as individual PDFs or inside the ILIAS ZIP.

 ---